 We have been told that the snorkelling at Point of Sand is also amazing, although you should not snorkel here at dusk (or at night) as it is frequented by sharks.

-small fish to a reef that is home to fish, turtle, rays and snarks.
+small fish and a reef that is home to fish, turtles, rays and sharks.